Yashhh0602/Portfolio-v2/README.md

 ---

 ## 🔭 What I'm working on
-- **AI-powered full-stack apps** — building LLM-driven products with local inference, prompt engineering, and real-time state management
+- **Agentic AI apps** — building LLM-driven products with tool use, prompt engineering, and real-time state management
+- **AI-powered full-stack tools** — integrating Claude and local LLMs into production-ready web apps
 - GPU-accelerated quantum circuit simulation using **CUDA-Q** across multi-GPU architectures
-- **MEV bots** and DeFi tooling on Ethereum — mempool monitoring, sandwich attack strategies
 - Distributed Python workflows and containerized compute environments with **Docker**

 ---